bartkl/bartkl.github.io/collections/_posts/2021-07-04-the-losing-player-doubles-game-a-mathematical-proof.md

 q'' &= \frac{q - p}{2}
 \end{aligned}$$

-This pair \\(p'', q''\\) is coprime, making it the normalized form representing the next round.
-I will prove this right now using a proof from contradiction.
+First let's prove that the pair \\(p'', q''\\) is coprime.
+I will prove this using a proof from contradiction.

 Suppose \\(p'', q''\\) are not coprime.
 Then: